FaserF/hassio-addons/pterodactyl-panel/README.md

 React, and Go.
 Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.
 Stop settling for less.
-Make game servers a first class citizen on your platform.
+Make game servers a first-class citizen on your platform.

 ## Installation